 • Look for suspicious setuid binaries via find / -perm -4000 -type f.

 • Look for suspicious file ACL using getfacl.
-If you never used setfacl before, then the presence of any file ACL is a sign of compromise. ls also shows whether a file has ACL or not (via a checkmark IIRC).
+If you have never used setfacl before, then the presence of any file ACL is a sign of compromise (unless it’s set by the system). ls also shows whether a file has ACL or not (via a checkmark IIRC).

 • Use tools such as LinPEAS and Lynis to enumerate/audit the system.